-Background: Propolis is a resinous mixture, collected by honeybees from tree bud and
+Background: Propolis is a resinous mixture collected by honeybees from tree buds and

 exudates of the plants.
 Propolis contains aromatic acids, diterpenic acids and phenolic compounds

 and these components are responsible for its antitumor, anticancer, antiviral and antifungal effects.

-Propolis should be extracted and the solubility of propolis differs depending on the solvent used.
-Solvents used for propolis extraction should solve
+Propolis can be extracted and the solubility of propolis differs depending on the solvent used in the

-the propolis and be nontoxic.
+extract and should be nontoxic.

 Methods: Chemical composition of extracts was determined by using GC-MS equipment.
 Total

-phenolic content and antioxidant activity of the extracts was measured. α-amylase inhibitory
+phenolic content and antioxidant activity of the extracts were measured. α-amylase inhibitory

 activity of the extracts was carried out as well.

 extraction of propolis than peppermint volatile oil.
-Total phenolic content of these extracts was
+The total phenolic content of these extracts was

-determined as 175.12 and 40.80 mg GAE/mL for clove and peppermint oil propolis extract respectively.
-All extracts contained the same
+determined as 175.12 and 40.80 mg GAE/mL for clove and peppermint oil propolis extracts,

-better α-amylase ınhibitory activity than a reference inhibitor, acarbose.
+ınhibitory activity than a reference inhibitor, acarbose.

 Conclusion: It could be concluded that propolis extract obtained by using volatile oils could be

-used as

-complementary agent in the treatment of type 2 diabetes mellitus.
+used as a complementary agent in the treatment of type 2 diabetes mellitus.